GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/xpk/README.md

 To run a configuration for a single slice workload with Interchip Interconnect (ICI) sharding using Fully Sharded Data Parallelism (FSDP), follow the steps below:

 - Create a workload script.
 Make sure to modify the `--ici_fsdp_parallelism` parameter to match your TPU type.
-The example `--ici_fsdp_parallelism=8` is configured for a TPU slice with 8 chips.
+In the below example, the  `--ici_fsdp_parallelism=8`setting is configured for a TPU slice with 8 chips.
 E.g. v4-16 or v5p-16

 ```bash
 cat <<EOF >./ici-fsdp.sh